-- (a) On or before the first day of July of each year, 1 2 each faculty member then employed shall be given - 3 notice by the appropriate governing board of the - 4 placement on the minimum salary schedule which is - 5 appropriate to such faculty member's years of expe- - 6 rience and to which such individual has been assigned, - 7 notwithstanding the actual salary paid under the - 8 provisions of this article. - (b) Each full-time faculty member employed as of 10 the effective date of this section shall receive for full- - 11 time employment at the same academic rank during - 12 the academic year one thousand nine hundred ninety- - 13 three ninety-four, and thereafter, a salary which is - 14 no less than the salary being paid such faculty - 15 member for the academic year one thousand nine - 16 hundred ninety-two ninety-three.
-No full-time - 17 faculty member shall receive a salary which is less - 18 than the salary for zero years of experience for the - 19 appropriate academic rank as set forth in section two 20 of this article. - (c) Effective the first day of July, one thousand nine 21 22 hundred ninety-three, subject to appropriation by the - 23 Legislature therefor, each full-time faculty member - 24 shall receive an annual salary increase of two thou- - 25 sand dollars.
-The Legislature may by general appropri- - ation, or the secretary of the department of education - 27 and the arts may allocate through authority set forth 28 under the provisions of chapter five-f of this code, - 29 funds to be distributed for the purpose of accommodat- - 30 ing market and equity conditions within the system. - 31 Any remaining funds shall be applied in accordance - 32 with the provisions of subsection (d) of this section. - 33 (d) Funds remaining after meeting the salary of 34 each full-time faculty member in accordance with - subsections (b) and (c) of this section shall be used to 36 - pay that amount that is the difference between such - salary and the appropriate salary for each full-time 38 faculty member's appropriate placement on the sche-
+- (a) On or before the first day of July of each year, 1 - 2 each faculty member then employed shall be given - 3 notice by the appropriate governing board of the - 4 placement on the minimum salary schedule which is - 5 appropriate to such faculty member's years of experi- - 6 ence and to which such individual has been assigned. - 7 notwithstanding the actual salary paid under the - 8 provisions of this article. - 9 (b) Each full-time faculty member employed as of

-- 39 dule: Provided, That such amount may be reduced 40 proportionately based upon the amount of funds - 41 available for such purpose. - 42 (e) The salary of any full-time faculty member shall 43 not be reduced by the provisions of this article. - 44 (f) Upon promotion in rank, placement on the 45 minimum salary schedule shall be such as to provide 46 a salary increase of at least ten percent, and shall be 47 at least the amount prescribed for the appropriate 48 academic rank to which promoted at zero years of 49 experience.
+- 11 time employment at the same academic rank during - 12 the academic year one thousand nine hundred ninety- - 13 three ninety-four, and thereafter, a salary which is - 14 no less than the salary being paid such faculty mem-15 ber for the academic year one thousand nine hundred - 16 ninety-two ninety-three.
+No full-time faculty mem- - 17 ber shall receive a salary which is less than the salary - 18 for zero years of experience for the appropriate - 19 academic rank as set forth in section two of this 20 article. - (c) Effective the first day of July, one thousand nine hundred ninety-three, subject to appropriation by the Legislature therefor, each full-time faculty member shall receive an annual salary increase of two thousand dollars.
+The Legislature may by general appropriation, or the secretary of the department of education and the arts may allocate through authority set forth under the provisions of chapter five-f of this code, funds to be distributed for the purpose of accommodating market and equity conditions within the system.
+Any remaining funds shall be applied in accordance with the provisions of subsection (d) of this section. - 33 (d) Funds remaining after meeting the salary of 34 each full-time faculty member in accordance with 35 subsections (b) and (c) of this section shall be used to 36 pay that amount that is the difference between such 37 salary and the appropriate salary for each full-time 38 faculty member's appropriate placement on the sched-39 ule: Provided, That such amount may be reduced 40 proportionately based upon the amount of funds 41 available for such purpose. - 42 (e) The salary of any full-time faculty member shall 43 not be reduced by the provisions of this article. - 44 (f) Upon promotion in rank, placement on the 45 minimum salary schedule shall be such as to provide 46 a salary increase of at least ten percent and shall be at 47 least the amount prescribed for the appropriate 48 academic rank to which promoted at zero years of 49 experience.